A Bennett Guide by Prévisible#7440

 Constellation 3: Unstoppable Fervor

 Increases the Level of Passion Overload by 3.

 Very strong for an Invested Support or On-field DPS Bennett.
 However, it is not very useful for Support Bennett, because this variation does not need more Elemental Skill DMG.

 Constellation 4: Unexpected Odyssey

-Using a Normal Attack when executing the second attack of Passion’s Overload’s Charge Level 1 allows an additional attack to be performed.
+Using a Normal Attack as the second attack of Passion’s Overload’s Charge Level 1 will perform a follow-up attack.